sunny-aguilar/python-dsa/educative/class-01/notes.md

 designed algorithm get?)
 Mathematicians have a tool for this sort of analysis called ***asymptotic notation***.
 Asymptotic notation compares two functions, say f(n) and g(n) for very large values of **n**.
+- we are comparing functions in the limit (asymptotically)
+-